-Our Board recommends a vote "FOR" a all of the nominees listed below for election as a trustees (Proposal 1 on the proxy card). ------------------------------------- -- --
+Our Board recommends a vote "FOR" all of the nominees listed below for election as trustees (Proposal 1 on the proxy card).

-Name and Position With Our Company Age Background Summary Thomas F. Robards Chairman of the Board 72 investment and advisory company since July 2005.
+Name and Position With Our Company Age Background Summary Thomas F. Robards 73 Chairman of the Board Mr. Robards has served as our Chairman since May 2013.
+Mr. Robards has been a principal in Robards & Co, LLC, a private investment and advisory company since July 2005.
 He currently serves as Chairman of the Board of Trustees and is a member of the Audit Committee of the HSBC Funds, a mutual fund complex.
-He currently serves as Chairman of the Board of Ellington Financial Inc., a NYSE-listed company that is externally managed by an affiliate of EMG, a position he has held since October 2009, and as Chairman of its Audit Committee, a position he has held since August 2007.
-He previously was a Director and Audit Committee Chair of Overseas Shipholding Group, Inc. from April 2005 until August 2014, and until December of 2006 was a Director and on the Audit Committee of Financial Federal Corporation, both NYSE-listed companies.
+He currently serves as Chairman of the Board of Ellington Financial Inc., a Delaware-incorporated REIT (NYSE: EFC; EFC PR A) ("EFC"), a NYSE-listed company that is externally managed by an affiliate of EMG, a position he has held since October 2009, and as Chairman of its Audit Committee, a position he has held since August 2007.
+He previously was a Director and Audit Committee Chair of Overseas Shipholding Group, Inc. from April 2005 until August 2014, and from 2000 to 2006 was a Director and on the Audit Committee of Financial Federal Corporation, both NYSE-listed companies.
 From 2003 to 2004, he was the Senior Vice President and Chief Financial Officer of the American Museum of Natural History in New York, New York.
 He was the Chief Financial Officer for Datek Online Holding Corporation from 2000 until its acquisition by Ameritrade in 2002.
 Prior to that, Mr. Robards was employed at Republic New York Corporation for 24 years, including as Chief Financial Officer and Executive Vice President, and from 1997 to 1999 served on its Board of Directors.
 During his tenure his responsibilities at Republic included leading its Asset/Liability and Finance Committees as well as managing Republic National Bank treasury and investment portfolio activities.
-Mr. Robards earned his B.A. from Brown University and an M.B.A. from Harvard Business School. service on the audit committees of NYSE-listed companies, give him the qualifications and skills to serve as a trustee of our Company.
-Michael W. Vranos Co-Chief Investment Officer & Trustee 57 Mr. Vranos has been our Co-Chief Investment Officer since October 2012 and a member of our Board of Trustees since our inception in 2012.
+Mr. Robards earned his B.A. from Brown University and an M.B.A. from Harvard Business School.

+Our Board believes that Mr. Robards' expertise in finance and accounting, including knowledge of financial institutions, public accounting, internal controls, audit committee performance and governance matters, and experience amassed from past and current service on the audit committees of NYSE-listed companies, give him the qualifications and skills to serve as a trustee of our Company.

+Michael W. Vranos Co-Chief Investment Officer & Trustee

+Mr. Vranos has been our Co-Chief Investment Officer since October 2012 and a member of our Board of Trustees since our inception in 2012.
 Mr. Vranos is also the Chief Executive Officer and President of our Manager.
-Mr. Vranos also serves as Co-Chief Investment Officer of Ellington Financial Inc. Mr. Vranos is also the founder and Chief Executive Officer of EMG, which he founded in December of 1994 to capitalize on distressed conditions in the mortgage-backed securities, or "MBS," derivatives market.
+Mr. Vranos also serves as Co-Chief Investment Officer of EFC and was a director of EFC from its inception in 2007 until August 2018.
+Mr. Vranos is also the founder and Chief Executive Officer of EMG, which he founded in December of 1994 to capitalize on distressed conditions in the mortgage-backed securities, or "MBS," derivatives market.
 Until December 1994, he was the Senior Managing Director of Kidder Peabody, in charge of residential mortgage-backed securities, or "RMBS," trading.
 Mr. Vranos graduated magna cum laude, Phi Beta Kappa with a B.A. in Mathematics from Harvard University.

 Our Board believes that Mr. Vranos' operational experience as Co-Chief Investment Officer of our Company, trading and market expertise and, in particular, his extensive experience in the mortgage securities business, give him the qualifications and skills to serve as a trustee of our Company.